nystudio107/craft-multi-environment/README.md

 ### Assumptions

-CMS assumes that you have a folder structure such as this for your root project:
+CMS assumes that you have a folder structure such as this for your project root:

     .env.php
     craft/